Are you spreading COVID-19 by biking or running? (1:54)

 When it’s time for your appointment, you may undergo a temperature check at the office to see if you have a fever.
 You may also be asked to complete another screening form, to see if anything has changed since the pre-appointment phone call.
 The ADA recommends that dentists provide a new pen for every patient.

 The Waiting Room

 The ADA recommends that hand sanitizer, cleaning wipes, and other cleaning supplies be available in the waiting room.
 They also suggest waiting rooms be regularly cleaned on a schedule.
 Any communal items, such as reading materials and toys, should be removed.
 And chairs should be spaced out to allow patients to practice social distancing.
-On an individual basis, offices may take measures to reduce wait times or reduce the number of people in the waiting room at any given time.

 When you’re actually in the chair, there are a number of things the ADA recommends dentists, hygienists, and other staff do.
 First, paperwork should be limited.
 The computer should be covered with a barrier and changed between patients.
 Staff should wear a mask, wash their hands, and put on gloves in the room.
 The number of people that can accompany you should be limited, and staff should be kept at a minimum.
 Staff may review the screening questions with you to verify that all of your answers are accurate.
 Based on these answers, it is then up to the staff members to decide what procedures are appropriate to do at the visit.
 Staff may also use their professional judgment to determine which tools are safe to use.
 For instance, staff members may choose not to use tools that aerosolize particles from the mouth (a.k.a. tools that throw particles into the air).
 Lastly, rooms should be cleaned between every patient.